Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > A horrible odor of decay fills this steaming hot room.
 A huge pot bubbles over a blazing fire pit in the center of the room, its green, muddy contents churning.
 The far wall is lined with pegs, hanging from which are numerous large cooking implements—some of which could easily double as implements of torture.
 ^25e

 If a character looks into the pot, three human [[5.
 Mechanics/Bestiary/Undead/Zombie.md\|zombies]] rise up from the bubbling depths and attack.
 The zombies are slowly being boiled to death, and each has only 13 hit points remaining.
 If [[4.
-World Almanac/NPCs/Cyrus Belview (COS).md\|Cyrus Belview]] (see area K62) is present when the zombies attack, he grabs a heavy club and tries to beat them back into the pot.
+World Almanac/NPCs/Cyrus Belview.md\|Cyrus Belview]] (see area K62) is present when the zombies attack, he grabs a heavy club and tries to beat them back into the pot.
 Cyrus explains that he just isn't the cook he used to be, and his meals tend to get out of hand these days.

 ### K66.
 Butler's Quarters